 • Don’t reveal details of the litigation process.
 Posting information about the settlement being offered or other discussions with your lawyer will tip off the insurance company as to your next move.
 Plus, you don’t want hundreds of people knowing how much money you’re going to get from the settlement.
 That’s just asking for trouble.

 In short, victims of car accidents or personal injuries should try to stay out of the social media scene altogether during the litigation process to avoid saying anything that can be used against them.
-Once the process is over with, feel free to go back to your social media accounts.
+Once the process is over, feel free to go back to your social media accounts.
 If you insist on posting on Twitter or Facebook, remember to keep it entirely factual and at a bare minimum.
 The less you say, the less ammunition you offer insurance adjusters.
-If you’ve been in a car accident, or you’ve had any type of personal injuries and are in need of a lawyer, consult with Ohio Injury Law today.
+If you’ve been in a car accident, or you’ve had any type of personal injury and are in need of a lawyer, consult with Ohio Injury Law today.
 We have your back!